global-asp/lida-source/pt/0022_o-que-estão-a-fazer.md

 Estão a conduzir.

 ##
-Toda a gente está a fazer alguma coisa!
+Todos estão a fazer alguma coisa!

 ##
 * License: CC BY